"Barbara and Roy Leave the Wolf Recovery Center"

 And it is time to go, to bid farewell

 to one's own self, and find an exit

 Have you built your ship of death, O have you?

 O build your ship of death, for you will need it.

 from "The Ship of Death"

-These are my stoically determined parents in their late eighties.
-My mother, who suffers from dementia, is being led back to the car by my father, after having arrived too late to be admitted into a local wolf recovery center for a tour.
-Neither of them has a normal stride.
+These are my stoically determined parents, who were in their late eighties at the time of this shot.
+My mother, who suffered from mild dementia and who since as passed, is being led back to the car by my father, after having arrived too late to be admitted into a local wolf recovery center for a tour.
+Neither of them here has a normal stride.
 My father mobilizes a prosthetic left leg he acquired after an accidental fall in a rock quarry during his teens; he also manages a right leg mangled during that fall, and his movements have somehow further accommodated two hip replacements during his senior years.

 TITLE -"Barbara and Roy Leave the Wolf Recovery Center"